pubkey/rxdb/docs-src/transactions-conflicts-revisions.md

 # Transactions, Conflicts and Revisions

 In contrast to most SQL databases, RxDB does not have the concept of relational, ACID transactions.
-Instead, RxDB has to apply different techniques that better suite the offline-first, client side world.
+Instead, RxDB has to apply different techniques that better suite the offline-first, client side world where it is not possible to create a transaction between multiple maybe-offline client devices.

 ## Why RxDB does not have transactions